bytecodealliance/jco/README.md

 ## Example

-See the [example workflow](docs/src/example.md) page for a full usage example.
+See the [Example Workflow](https://bytecodealliance.github.io/jco/example.html) page for a full usage example.

 ## CLI